Germany 'shocks' allies by withholding Ukraine tanks

 The EU is currently preparing its 10th round of sanctions on Russia.

-But German firms form the majority of Western companies who have not divested their Russia business holdings since the war, the academics calculated.
+But German firms form the majority of those Western companies who never divested their Russia business holdings since the war began one year ago, the academics calculated.

 "Of those EU and G7 firms remaining in Russia, 19.5 percent are German, 12.4 percent are American owned, and 7 percent are Japanese multinational firms," Evenett and Pisani said.